drobtravels/solaredge-local/README.md

 ### Relevant Models

+The local API is available on the [SExxxxH-US models with SetApp](https://www.solaredge.com/sites/default/files/se-hd-wave-single-phase-inverter-with-setapp-datasheet-na.pdf) as well as European three phase inverters SEXXK-XXXTXBXX4 models with SetApp like SE3K-E10K(https://www.solaredge.com/sites/default/files/se-three-phase-inverter-setapp-ds.pdf), [SE12.5K-SE27.6K] (https://www.solaredge.com/sites/default/files/se-three-phase-inverter-setapp-datasheet.pdf) and [SE33.3K] (https://www.solaredge.com/sites/default/files/se-three-phase-inverter-for-277-480-grid-setapp-datasheet.pdf).
+Please check carefully the datasheets if in the section "Additional Features", sub-section "Inverter Commissioning" is present the following line "With the SetApp mobile application using built-in Wi-Fi access point for local connection".

-The local api appears to be available on the [SExxxxH-US models with SetApp](https://www.solaredge.com/sites/default/files/se-hd-wave-single-phase-inverter-with-setapp-datasheet-na.pdf).
-See [more information on SetApp](https://www.solaredge.com/us/products/installer-tools/setapp).
-These models have no LED screen, and are provisioned via a phone app when installed.
+More inforation on SeeApp could be found [here](https://www.solaredge.com/us/products/installer-tools/setapp).
+These models have no LED screen and are provisioned ONLY via a phone app during commissioning.
+Check also the [SetApp FAQ](https://www.solaredge.com/sites/default/files/solaredge-setapp-faqs-eng.pdf) for more info.
+For convenience it is reported here one Q&A:
+Q: Can the new app be used for already installed inverters?
+A: Only SolarEdge inverters with a new communication board (no display) can be activated or configured via SetApp.
+Reportedly, these new inverters have a CPU number starting with 04.

 You can check by finding the IP address of your inverter and visiting it in a browser.
 If it supports the local API, you'll see the SolarEdge logo and a "Commissioning" menu.